 Setting up Linux PPTP VPN

-- To setup PPTP VPN on your Linux, start by opening out your console/terminal and entering in ‘sudo su-‘.
+- To set up a PPTP VPN on your Linux, start by opening your console/terminal and entering in ‘sudo su-‘.

 - ‘Sudo’ is the command meant to bring you to your Linux console’s root environment and logs you into it, so the ‘su’ command will help you log into it.

-- Do not be surprised if the software asks you for your user password when you enter in this command.
-If beckoned for a password, do not mistake it for your root password.
+- Do not be surprised if the software asks you for your user password when you enter this command.
+If you beckoned for a password, do not mistake it for your root password.

 - You might need to make certain edits at this point based on the login credentials provided to you by your VPN service provider.